-Trump’s election attacks on Twitter spark new online calls for violence as rioters stormed the U.S. Capitol
+Twitter, Facebook lock Trump’s accounts amid D.C. riots

 Several pro-Trump accounts on Twitter sought to blame the chaos on “antifa,” sharing baseless theories that followers of the far-left protest movement were “dressed as Trump supporters and causing havoc everywhere.”
 One message retweeted more than 3,000 times said, “Now who ACTUALLY wears all black and attacks law enforcement??
 ANTIFA ACTORS!!!
 These are NOT Trump supporters attacking Capitol Police!!”

-But many other Twitter accounts that promote Trump and QAnon voiced glee over the Capitol breach.
-"Wow, this movie is getting better and better.
+Other Twitter accounts that promote Trump and QAnon voiced glee over the Capitol breach.
+“Wow, this movie is getting better and better.
 My popcorn is running out already!
-I need more!" said one QAnon-backing account.
+I need more!” said one QAnon-backing account.

+Joan Donovan, the research director at Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, said the breach at the Capitol followed weeks of online agitating from Trump’s supporters who peddled the idea that they needed to “Stop the Steal” — and disrupt vote-tallying efforts nationwide.

-After Pence said he would not intervene, L. Lin Wood, the Trump-allied attorney who has pushed to overturn the election, tweeted a baseless allegation that Pence “is a TRAITOR, a Communist Sympathizer & a Child Molester.
+After Pence said he would not intervene, Lin Wood, the Trump-allied attorney who has pushed to overturn the election, tweeted a baseless allegation that Pence “is a TRAITOR, a Communist Sympathizer & a Child Molester.
 Lock him up.”
 The tweet, which has not been flagged by Twitter, has been retweeted 15,000 times.

-QAnon believers also shared images and video clips of Trump supporters smashing glass and storming the police surrounding the Capitol building.
+QAnon believers also shared images and video clips of Trump supporters smashing glass and storming the police surrounding the Capitol.
 One well-known QAnon figure, a shirtless man known as the Q Shaman, could be seen in photos of the crowd inside the building after it had been breached.

+On Parler, a site that prides itself for its lack of content moderation, the extremist group known as the Proud Boys celebrated the mayhem in Washington.

+“Doesn’t look like they’re destroying the capital,” one user affiliated with the group wrote.
+“Looks like they’re liberating it.
+God bless America and all her patriots.”

 Craig Timberg contributed reporting.